What is self-publishing?

 Design: Authors can design the cover and layout to match their vision or hire professionals to help.

-2. Financial Investment
+2. Financial investment

-Upfront Costs: Self-publishing can require a significant upfront investment, especially for editing, cover design, and marketing.
+Upfront costs: Self-publishing can require a significant upfront investment, especially for editing, cover design, and marketing.

 Royalties: Authors keep a higher percentage of sales compared to traditional publishing, where royalties are shared with the publisher.

-3. Production Process
+3. Production process

 Editing: Hiring a professional editor is crucial to ensure the book is polished and free of errors.